supreme-gg-gg/instagram-cli/README.md

 ## What does it do?

-- We transform Instagram from a brainrot hell into productivity tool
+Empower yourself to become a 10x Instagrammer by minimizing distractions, enabling 100% keyboard control, and accessing it from any terminal — whether in your VSCode editor or your Linux server.

-- We allow you to focus on meaningful conversations
+- Chat with your friends without falling into endless brainrot
-- We celebrate the art and simplicity of **terminal UI (TUI)**
+- Stay updated & connected without being exploited for your attention

-> [!TIP]
+- Focus on meaningful conversations and be productive
-> Use Instagram with 100% keyboard control - no mouse clicks or touchscreen taps needed!
-Perfect for developers and Linux users who love staying on the keyboard 🤣
+- Celebrate the art and simplicity of **terminal UI (TUI)**

 ## Typescript Client